 In her EDU 632 and 635 classes Dr. Bowser has taught Writing Across the Curriculum and Reading and Writing in the Content Areas for 25 years to enlighten preservice and inservice teachers that all teachers are teachers of reading and writing, and to use writing-to-learn strategies to improve student achievement.

-A high-school English teacher, Mary has been in the classroom since 1978.
+Currently, a professor in education at Shenandoah University, Mary taught English in the high school classroom from 1978 to retiring in 2016.
 Her first contact with the National Writing Project was through a Writing-to-Learn course offered by George Mason University in 1981.
 In 1998, Mary became a fellow of the Summer Institute at the Northern Virginia Writing Project at George Mason.
-Following that she returned on staff and again to Co-Direct in two additional Summer Institutes on the Mason campus.
+Following that she returned on staff, and again to Co-Direct in two additional Summer Institutes on the Mason campus.

 In 2005, Tedrow brought the Summer Institute model to the Shenandoah Valley, co-directing with Joanie Hovatter and Susan McGilvray.
-The month-long invitational institute was offered first on the campus of Lord Fairfax Community College and then at John Handley High School where Mary is currently serving as the Porterfield Endowed English Chair.
+The month-long invitational institute was offered first on the campus of Lord Fairfax Community College and then at John Handley High School where Mary taught and served as the Porterfield Endowed English Chair.